ipnz/Docs/Policies/CheaperUniversalInternet.md

 **Internet for all:** The Internet Party is committed to supporting Internet access for all New Zealanders unable to afford it or lacking the necessary confidence, knowledge or skills.
 This is estimated at 200,000 households, of which 69,000 households have school-aged children.
 Accordingly, two paths will be followed:

-- Significantly step up the Computers in Homes programme so that all households with school-age children opting for support to obtain Internet access at home and training will be covered within five years.
+- Significantly step up the Computers in Homes programme so that all households with school-age children opting for support to obtain Internet access at home and training will be covered within five years.

 - Expand public Internet access facilities by encouraging and supporting schools, libraries (Aotearoa People's Network Kaharoa), marae, councils, and community centres.
 This will be funded by a mix of local business sponsorship and direct government support.